te

 • McElroy: Procter & Gamble has long been recognized as the preeminent consumer company in the world and it desires to maintain this position.
 This is specifically not a “Marketer of the Year” award to be focused solely on the marketing function nor on a single time period.
 Rather, this award is intended to recognize significant contributions to the art and science of satisfying the consumer whether that is the result of a single event or concept or the compilation of a lifetime of achievements.

-To nominate an alum or to self-nominate, click here.
+To nominate an alum or to self-nominate, click on the link below.
 You will be asked to provide contact information and LinkedIn profiles for you as well as the person you are nominating along with an explanation of the basis for your recommendation (max 500 words).
 If you are nominating someone other than yourself, please confirm that they want to be considered.

 A committee of P&G Alumni peers will review all nominees and make the final selection, to be announced this Fall and recognized at the 2027 P&G Alumni Global Conference.